esp-cpp/software-defined-haptics/README.md

 ## Code Breakdown

+This example encapsulates the board support packages into one of two components:
+* `espp::TinyS3TestStand` (in this repo)
+* `espp::MotorGoMini` (in espp)

-This example is relatively complex, but builds complex haptic behavior using the following components:
+These components build complex haptic behavior using the following components:

 * `espp::Mt6701`